How To Host A Virtual Murder Mystery Party Online with Zoom or other software

 - Our suggestions on how teams can communicate:

-- Use private messaging within the video conference app
+- Use private messaging or break away groups within the video conference app

 - Text messages